-Participation exemption
+Participation Exemption

-Pursuant to the Netherlands participation exemption, income and capital gains derived from the investment by a parent company in a qualifying subsidiary are exempt from corporate income tax, provided that the parent company meets the 5 per cent threshold test, and the participation is not considered to be a portfolio investment.
-The 5 per cent threshold test requires that the parent company (i) owns at least 5 per cent of the nominal share capital in the subsidiary, or (ii) is shareholder in and related to the subsidiary, whilst an entity related to the parent owns at least 5 per cent of the nominal share capital in the subsidiary, or (iii) has owned for an uninterrupted period of at least one year at least 5 per cent of the nominal share capital in subsidiary and three years have not yet passed after the shareholding by the parent in the subsidiary dropped below 5 per cent.
+Pursuant to the Netherlands participation exemption, income and capital gains derived from the investment by a parent company in a qualifying subsidiary are exempt from corporate income tax provided that the parent company meets the 5 per cent threshold test, and the participation is not considered to be a portfolio investment.
+The 5 per cent threshold test requires that the parent company (i) owns at least 5 per cent of the nominal share capital in the subsidiary, or (ii) is shareholder in and related to the subsidiary, whilst an entity related to the parent owns at least 5 per cent of the nominal share capital in the subsidiary and three years have not yet passed after the shareholding by the parent in the subsidiary dropped below 5 per cent.

 If the parent company holds its participation in the subsidiary as a portfolio investment, the participation exemption is not applicable, unless it qualifies as a "qualifying portfolio investment".
-A portfolio investment is a shareholding in a subsidiary that is held by the parent with the intent of realising a return on investment that can be expected from normal, active asset management activities.
+A portfolio investment is a shareholding in a subsidiary that is held by the parent with the intent of realizing a return on investment that can be expected from normal, active asset management activities.
 This is a subjective facts and circumstances test.
-The specific purpose for making the investment in the subsidiary must be analysed on a case-by-case basis taking into account all of the relevant facts and circumstances.
+The specific purpose for making the investment in the subsidiary must be analyzed on a case-by-case basis taking into account all of the relevant facts and circumstances.